Red Deer Zone is looking for new recruits for Canyon, Medicine Lodge and Valley Patrols

 Membership Criteria

-Anyone who is at least 18 years old and is a competent alpine skier or boarder is eligible to join the Canadian Ski Patrol.
-You should be able to handle all of the runs, types of terrain and snow conditions at the resort where you patrol.
+Anyone who is at least 18 years old and is a competent alpine, or telemark skier or snowboarder is eligible to join the Canadian Ski Patrol.
+You should be able to handle all of the runs, types of terrain and snow conditions at the resort where you wish to patrol.
 In general, you should be able to ski or ride as well or better than the average person at our resort.

 Commitment